-There are five pages of screen shots.
+There are seven pages of screen shots.
 You can select individual pages from the menu below, or go through them in sequence by clicking the "Next screenshot" link in the top right hand corner or bottom right hand corner of each page.

 This alcohol hydrometer temperature correction calculator is used to make corrections to strength readings taken with hydrometers at temperatures other than the hydrometer's official calibration temperature.
 This allows rapid and accurate measurements to be made in the plant and laboratory using a standard ethanol hydrometer without having to heat or cool the sample to the exact calibration temperature.
 The reading can be corrected to any Standard Temperature that you choose, and not only back to the calibration temperature.